mirmoktadir/getx_standard/README.md

 We all face the same problem when we want to start a new project we have to take care of some repeatable things such as
 - Theme (light/dark) & store current theme in shared pref 🌒
 - Localization & store the current locale in shared pref 🅰️
+- Safe rest api requests & error handling 🔏
-- Safe api requests & error handling 🔏
+- Safe graphql api requests & error handling 🔏
 - Changing between widgets during api call (loading,success,failed..etc) 😴
 - Snackbar,Toasts & in app notifications 🪖
 - Making app more responsive and stop font scaling ⚖️